mickasmt/astro-nomy/src/content/blog/preview-markdown.md

 ---
-title: 'Preview Markdown'
+title: "Preview Markdown"
-description: 'Lorem ipsum dolor sit amet'
+description: "Lorem ipsum dolor sit amet"
-pubDate: 'Jul 11 2022'
+pubDate: "Jul 11 2022"
-coverImage: '/blog-placeholder-about.jpg'
+coverImage: "/images/blog/placeholder-about.jpg"
-category: 'markdown'
+category: "markdown"
 ---

 Until now, trying to style an article, document, or blog post with Tailwind has been a tedious task that required a keen eye for typography and a lot of complex custom CSS.